MarcusE1W/absolute-beginner/content/post/pinebook-keyboard.md

 # A keyboard first approach to use Manajro LXQt

 The Pinebook is a great little Laptop.
 Except for the touchpad.
-The touchpad feels a bit unresponsive and unprecise, to say it nicely.
+The touchpad feels a bit unresponsive and imprecise, to say it nicely.
 Also, have you noticed that you often do the same things with your mouse again and again ?
 Start a programme, move the window, start another window move that as well so that it is all visible and then do some work.
 Maybe start a third programme and so on. after a while your display has a lot of windows open and might looka bit like this.
 [Pic of display with three overlapping windows]